Get Involved: Resources

 - six parking spaces, two each of pervious concrete, pavers and asphalt.

-ECONOMICS OF SURFACE WATERSNHRC in conjunction with the Lakes, Rivers, Streams and Ponds Partnership * ( NHRC site) have produced the following studies.
+NHRC in conjunction with the Lakes, Rivers, Streams and Ponds Partnership have produced the following studies.
 They are available as PDF documents, or contact us for a hard copy.

 The Economic Impact Of Potential Decline in New Hampshire Water Quality: The Link between Visitor Perceptions, Usage and Spending, 2007; Nordstrom.
 Click here to download the PDF (, 1.1 MB).